-Acting on behalf of the contractor in relation to the construction of a major luxury housing development on the Palm in Dubai, including appearing as sole counsel opposite a QC in multiple Arbitral Tribunal (DIFC-LCIA) hearings throughout 2021.
+Acting on behalf of the contractor in relation to the construction of a major luxury housing development on the Palm in Dubai, including appearing as sole counsel opposite a KC in multiple Arbitral Tribunal (DIFC-LCIA) hearings throughout 2021.

 Advising and acting on behalf of a major London airport in relation to a payment dispute concerning the contractor’s procurement of a sub-contractor’s warranty, including in adjudication enforcement proceedings and a CPR Part 8 claim for declarations in respect of the relevant construction contract.